favstats/myblogdown/content/post/daesh.md

 > Who or what do you think is responsible for creating Daesh? (`q830` and `q831`)

 The variable (`q831`) includes the *"Other"* category.
 I opened it up and coded a few more categories.
-For example, I've thrown all Western countries mentioned into one category (however, "The United States" is the most mentioned Western country by far).
+For example, I've summarized all Western countries mentioned into one category (however, "The United States" is the most mentioned Western country by far).
 I also created one category for all Arab countries that were mentioned.

 Here is the resulting chart:

 ![](https://github.com/favstats/GodlyGovernance/blob/master/images/daesh_Arab Barometer.png?raw=true)

-A quarter of people (25.36%) seem to blame Western countries for the creation of Daesh.
-It is however not clear from the context if they mean that Western countries literally responsible for its creation (a quite popular conspiracy theory) or whether they mean that the United States created the conditions that ultimately led to the creation of ISIS.
+A quarter of people (25.36%) seem to blame the United States for the creation of Daesh.
+It is however not clear whether they mean that Western countries are literally responsible for Daesh's creation (a quite popular conspiracy theory which strangely enough was also repeated by the [current President of the United States during his bid for office](http://www.businessinsider.de/trump-obama-clinton-isis-2016-8?r=US&IR=T)) or whether they mean that the United States created the conditions that ultimately led to the creation of Daesh.

-This ambiguous interpretation is not readily available when it comes to blaming Israel for the creation of ISIS (14.02%), which is probably due to the not uncommon belief of [anti-Israeli and antisemitic conspiracy theories in the Arab world](https://www.adl.org/blog/anti-israel-conspiracy-theories-appear-in-arabic-language-media-in-wake-of-sinai-massacre).
+However, this ambiguous interpretation is not readily available when it comes to blaming Israel for the creation of Daesh (14.02%), which might hint at [anti-Israeli and antisemitic conspiracy theories](https://www.adl.org/blog/anti-israel-conspiracy-theories-appear-in-arabic-language-media-in-wake-of-sinai-massacre).

 An interesting number shows up with Iran (4.48%), which might be rooted in anti-Shia sentiments.

-Individual charts for each country can be found [here](https://imgur.com/a/oNF2X).
+Individual charts for each country can be found [here](https://imgur.com/a/fR4Li).

 **Addendum:**

-After I was asked to include this: [Here](https://imgur.com/a/DO7A4) is the data that only includes Sunni Muslims.
+After I was asked to include this: [here](https://imgur.com/a/wQV3H) are the same visualizations that only include *Sunni Muslims*.
 Unfortunately, this question was only asked in Lebanon, Morocco, Algeria and Tunisia.
-However, one can't see considerably different results than shown here.
+However, the results are very similar to what is shown here.

 ## What is next?